OSSIM

-As a SIEM system, OSSIM is intended to give security analysts and administrators a more complete view of all the security-related aspects of their system, by combining log management which can be extended with plugins and asset management and discovery with information from dedicated information security controls and detection systems.
-This information is then correlated together to create contexts to the information not visible from one piece alone.
+As a SIEM system, OSSIM was intended to give security analysts and administrators a more complete view of all the security-related aspects of their system, by combining log management which can be extended with plugins and asset management and discovery with information from dedicated information security controls and detection systems.
+This information was then correlated together to create contexts to the information not visible from one piece alone.
 Alarm and availability views along with reporting capabilities are provided to enhance the capabilities of the tool and its utility to the security and systems engineers.

-OSSIM performs these functions using other well-known open-source software security components, unifying them under a single browser-based user interface.
-The interface provides graphical analysis tools for information collected from the underlying open source software component (many of which are command line only tools that otherwise log only to a plain text file) and allows centralized management of configuration options.
+OSSIM performed these functions using other well-known open-source software security components, unifying them under a single browser-based user interface.
+The interface provided graphical analysis tools for information collected from the underlying open source software component (many of which are command line only tools that otherwise log only to a plain text file) and allowed centralized management of configuration options.

-The software is distributed freely under the GNU General Public License.
-Unlike the individual components which may be installed onto an existing system, OSSIM is distributed as an installable ISO image designed to be deployed to a physical or virtual host as the core operating system of the host.
-OSSIM is built using Debian as its underlying operating system.
-Due to this core platform being open additional components abilities may be added and extend by the security administrators using standard packages and scripting as needed.
+The software was distributed freely under the GNU General Public License.
+Unlike the individual components which may be installed onto an existing system, OSSIM was distributed as an installable ISO image designed to be deployed to a physical or virtual host as the core operating system of the host.
+OSSIM was built using Debian as its underlying operating system.
+Due to this core platform being open additional components abilities could be added and extended by the security administrators using standard packages and scripting as needed.

 Components

-OSSIM features the following software components:
+OSSIM featured the following software components: